Share This Article

 Why this matters for the next phase of the webtoon business

-Studio White matters because it gives WEBTOON a more aggressive answer to the question of where future growth comes from.
-We have already seen platforms fight on product and monetization in our coverage of Korean webtoons entering the AI era, and we just saw audience-facing validation in Tappytoon’s Webby win.
-This new move pushes the battle toward franchise conversion.
-Instead of waiting for the next original hit to emerge, WEBTOON can reach into a famous Japanese catalog and rebuild those worlds for vertical reading from day one.
-That is smart because older IP carries lower awareness risk, while the webcomic format gives it a new monetization life.
-If Studio White lands, expect more Korean-produced adaptations of non-Korean franchises, and expect rivals to chase the same cross-border play very quickly.
+Studio White matters because it gives WEBTOON a more aggressive answer to where future growth comes from.
+We have already seen platforms fight on product and monetization in our coverage of Korean webtoons entering the AI era, and we just saw audience-facing validation in Tappytoon's Webby win.
+According to WEBTOON Entertainment, this venture is designed to turn famous Japanese catalogs into original vertical-series inventory from day one, not wait for the next breakout original to appear by chance.
+That is smart because older IP carries lower awareness risk, while the webcomic format gives it a new monetization life across multiple language markets.
+It also gives rights holders a mobile-native way to reactivate franchises that younger readers may know only by name.
+If Studio White lands, expect more Korean-produced adaptations of non-Korean franchises, and expect rivals to chase the same cross-border conversion play very quickly.